 The Company initially recorded \$429,774 related to the fair value of the debt component of the Notes C using a market interest rate for comparable companies of 16.3% for an equivalent, non-convertible, loan at the date of issue.
 The residual amount of \$10,093, net of taxes was assigned to the equity conversion component and included in the shareholders' equity.
-The Company amortizes the debt component of the Notes C using an effective interest rate of 15.39% over the term of the Notes C. For the year ended October 31, 2018, \$10,993 interest expense was recorded in the consolidated statement of loss and comprehensive loss.
+The Company amortizes the debt component of the Notes C using an effective interest rate of 15.39% over the term of the Notes C. For the period ended

+January 31, 2019, \$16,489 interest expense was recorded in the consolidated statement of loss and comprehensive loss (2018-\$nil).